Alfredo Stroessner: Downfall

 In April 1987, Stroessner lifted the state of siege as part of the run-up to elections the following spring.
 However, several draconian security laws remained in effect, meaning that the substance (if not the form) of the state of siege was still in place.
 As had been the case for over three decades, opposition leaders continued to be arbitrarily arrested and opposition meetings and demonstrations were broken up (often brutally).
 Stroessner was nominated by the Colorados once again, and was the only candidate who was allowed to campaign completely unmolested.
-Under these circumstances, the February 1988 election was no different from past elections, with Stroessner officially registering 89 percent of the vote — a margin that his rivals contended could only have been obtained through massive fraud.
+Under these circumstances, the February 1988 election was no different from past elections, with Stroessner officially registering 89 percent of the vote — a margin that his rivals contended could have been obtained only through massive fraud.

 On 3 February 1989, only six months after being sworn in for what would have been his eighth full term, Stroessner was ousted in a coup d'état led by General Andrés Rodríguez, his closest confidant for over three decades.
 One reason for the coup was that the generals feared one of Stroessner's offspring would succeed him.
-Of the two, Alfredo (aka 'Freddie'), was a cocaine addict and Gustavo, a pilot, was loathed for being homosexual.
-A more outlandish rumour was that Lino Oviedo threatened Rodríguez with a grenade if he did not launch the coup.
+Of the two, Alfredo was a cocaine addict and Gustavo, a pilot, was loathed for being homosexual.
+A more outlandish rumor was that Lino Oviedo threatened Rodríguez with a grenade if he did not launch the coup.
 The two generals, Rodríguez and Oviedo, fought a brief artillery duel over Asunción.
+The coup was supported by most of the "traditionalist" faction of the Colorados, who had come to favor a less repressive way of rule.
+Among them was Ynsfrán, who claimed plans for a coup were being drawn up in mid-1988.